A categorical account of the Metropolis-Hastings algorithm: Background on categorical probability

-with the input and output wires labelled appropriately in all cases.
+A \emph{symmetric monoidal category} is a category $\C$ equipped with a distinguished object $\ind$ called the \emph{unit}, a \emph{monoidal product} $\otimes$, and \emph{swap} isomorphisms $\swap_{\tarS, \sndS} : \tarS \otimes \sndS \to \sndS \otimes \tarS$ defined for every pair of objects $\tarS$ and $\sndS$.
+These components also satisfy certain coherence conditions (see e.g.\ \cite[Chapter 6]{perrone2023starting}) that permit the use of \emph{string diagrams} for reasoning graphically about $\C$.
+In string diagrams, a morphism $\P : \tarS \to \sndS$ is depicted as a box with input and output wires as follows: \begin{cdiag*} \tikzfig{kernel_P_def} \end{cdiag*} Note that the input to $\P$ appears at the bottom, and information flows up the page.
+The monoidal unit $\ind$ is thought of as representing ``no information'', and hence wires labelled by it are omitted.
+Identities and composition are denoted suggestively as: \begin{cdiag*} \tikzfig{string-diagrams-1} \end{cdiag*} and the monoidal product and swaps as follows: \begin{cdiag*} \tikzfig{string-diagrams-2} \end{cdiag*} with the input and output wires labelled appropriately in all cases.
 A fundamental result of \cite{Joyal1991} shows that this notation is sound: if two string diagrams have the same wiring topology (i.e.\ one can be continuously deformed into the other without ``cutting'' or ``reconnecting'' wires), then they denote the same morphism in any symmetric monoidal category.
-See \cite[Section 2]{Cho2019} an accessible introduction to string diagrams in the context of categorical probability.
+See \cite[Section 2]{Cho2019} for an accessible introduction to string diagrams in the context of categorical probability.